alicepyyang/info206_project/README.md

 If the user selects to view a YouTube video, then a webpage will open up and redirect them to a recipe on YouTube.

 The user also has the ability to navigate back and forth between selection criterias to make changes before finalizing a recipe to view.
 The user also has the option to quit the program anytime.

+**Future Implementation:**

+**1. GUI**
+PortFOODlio is currently accessible through Terminal and Jupyter Notebooks.
+In order to make it more friendly, the next step is to develop a GUI which makes the program more user friendly.
+We have already started with developing the GUI for the program by importing **TKinter** and creating screens using Sketch.
+Files are present in the GitHub repository.

+**2. Database**

+We plan to store and retrieve data crawled from AllRecipies.com in a databse using **SQLite**.
+Storing data in a database will increase efficiency as retrieval time for data will reduce when the program is running.
+In the current implementation, we are providing the user links of the top 5 recipes.
+With the implementation of a DB and the presence of formatting, we can display the results in the GUI.
+This way, the user will not have to be connected to the internet to find the recipe.
+We have already started working on the database, the connection with Python is established and the tables are created.
+Files are present in the GitHub repository.
+In a few more iterations, a fully functional Database can be ready to store and retrieve recipes.

+Individual Responsibilites:

+**Amy Huang**

+**Alice Peiyu**

+**Rajasi Desai**
+- Establishing database connection with Python by importing sqlite (complete)
+- Creating Database.
+Used SQLite Browser for DB (complete)
+- Integrating Webscraped data with Database (partially complete - Data stored in DB, but retrieval was challenging due to various tags present for every recipe)
+- Creating Homepage for application using Sketch (complete)
+- Creating a GUI by importing TKinter (partially complete - challenges encountered in incorporating images in the GUI and page navigation.
+Biggest challenge was time constraint)

+**Tanya Piplani**